MycroSparks/spin-to-win/README.md

 # Instructions

 Use git clone, or just download the zip file from the github link.
 Before running the project you have to use the "npm install" command in the projects root folder.
-To run the project after all the steps above, simply use the "npm run dev" command.
+To run the project after all the steps above, simply use the "npm run dev" command and then open http://localhost:5173/ in your browser.

 # Documentation